Symmetry and symmetry breaking for the fractional Caffarelli-Kohn-Nirenberg inequality

-Similarly to the classical case, inequality \eqref{ineq_u} is an interpolation between the fractional Sobolev inequality $(\alpha=0,\beta=0$; see \cite{Rupert_Lieb}) and the weighted fractional Hardy inequality $(\beta=\alpha+\gamma)$ (see \cite{Abdellaoui-Bentifour} or \cite{Frank-Lieb-Seiringer}).
+Similarly to the classical case, inequality \eqref{ineq_u} is an interpolation between the fractional Sobolev inequality $\alpha=0,\beta=0$ (see \cite{Rupert_Lieb}) and the weighted fractional Hardy inequality, for $\beta=\alpha+\gamma$ (see \cite{Abdellaoui-Bentifour} or \cite{Frank-Lieb-Seiringer}).
 In the Sobolev inequality, extremals are the so-called ``bubbles'', this is, solutions for the fractional Yamabe problem.
 When $\beta=\alpha+\gamma$ the best constant is universal but never attained.
 Note that this last fact, although well known in the literature, can be also obtained as a consequence the non-local ODE theory of \cite{acdfgw} (see Remark \ref{remark:Hardy}).\\